Significant-Gravitas/AutoGPT-Code-Ability/README.md

 2. **Architect (Solutions Architect)**: Responsible for crafting the overall architecture of the application.
 This component breaks down the application into manageable modules and writes the templates that guide the development process.

-3. **Coding (Junior Developer)**: The hands-on coding component.
-Utilizing the templates and guidelines provided by the Architect, the Coding sub-agent is responsible for writing the individual functions and pieces of the application.
+3. **Developer**: The hands-on coding component.
+Utilizing the templates and guidelines provided by the Architect, the Developer sub-agent is responsible for writing the individual functions and pieces of the application.

 4. **Delivery (Deployment Agent)**: The final phase of the software development process, this component is tasked with compiling, packaging, and deploying the completed application, ensuring its successful deployment to the designated environment.